joaomh/german-credit-risk-classification/README.md

 df_final['score'] = y_prob_lgbm[:,1]
 ```

-we well divide our clients in 5 groups based in the score, this number we can use any number to see with our model is ordering some variables
+we will divide our clients into 5 groups based on the score, this number we can use any number to see if our model is ordering some variables

 ```python